heftymouse/website/src/content/blog/arch-linux-from-windows-no-usb.md

 ---
 title: Installing Arch Linux from Windows without a Live USB
-description: A difficult solution to a problem you are unlikely to face
+description: A difficult solution to an unlikely problem.
 ---

 # Installing Arch Linux from Windows without a Live USB